 As a result of the amazing donations we receive from relatives and friends of patients who have become part of the PBL family, we are able to meet the many requests for funds.
 These include ambulances or taxis for patients who need to go home quickly as time is so precious and often short, refreshments and newspapers for the coffee bar and stocking the wonderful Drinks Trolley.

-In addition, we have been able to give £1,000,000 to support our sister charity, Priscilla Bacon Hospice, in the building of a brand new hospice, with the possibility of more funds to come in the future.
-To date, over £6.4 million has been raised in total.
+In addition, we have been able to give £2.75M to support our sister charity, Priscilla Bacon Hospice, in the building of a brand new hospice.
+To date, over £10 million has been raised in total.

 We are a small group who meet monthly to consider requests for funding, keep up to date with what’s happening, review our financial situation and to plan for the future.